 That "White Heat" girl turns it on again!..

 ) is shot from outside the living room window as he relaxes in his Los Angeles home, which is exactly the same way that gangster Bugsy Siegel

 was killed in Beverly Hills in 1947.
 See more

 Bob Corey(Gordon MacRae) and Julie Benson (Virginia Mayo)are eating dinner and discussing Steve Connelly's(Edmond O'Brien)disappearance they are drinking wine and eating and there is a bottle of wine in the middle of the table next to a burning candle.
 Just after a close up of MacRae when it goes to a wide shot the plates are gone as is the wine bottle and the glasses.
 They have been replaced by coffee cups and the waiter asking if they would like more coffee.
 See more

-Played after Steve sends Dick Manning on his way at the party See more
+Played when Steve and Solly meet at the party See more